-Amara is committed to positive long-term outcomes for children & families.
-We drive systemic change, promote healing, and advance racial equity by offering programs and services to families across the Puget Sound region who are engaged with foster care and to adoptees and families, post-adoption.
+Amara is committed to positive long-term outcomes for children and families.
+We drive systemic change, promote healing, and advance racial and LGBTQIA+ equity by offering programs and services to families engaged with foster care and to adoptees and families, post-adoption.

-We are seeking a new Foster Care Specialist to become an integral and valued part of our Home Study and Licensing team working to achieve Amara’s vision.
-We have two offices, one in Tacoma and one in Seattle.
-While we work to ensure that families are served by their closest office, both offices serve families from Lewis to Whatcom counties, including the peninsula and Kitsap county.
+We are seeking a new Foster Care Specialist to become an integral and valued part of our Home Study team working to achieve Amara’s vision.
+This position can be based from either our Seattle or Tacoma office.
+While we work to ensure that families are served by their closest office both our Tacoma and Seattle offices work with families from our whole service area which may include families from Lewis to Whatcom counties, but predominately includes families in King and Pierce counties.

 This individual will be responsible for providing a wide range of services (including assessment, licensing, and case management) on behalf of children in need of permanency.
 The majority of this work is family assessment and licensing with some direct work with families and children, including: